Tropical Guacamole

 Closing Thoughts

-This dish holds such a special place in our hearts and I'm so excited to be sharing it with you.
+This tropical guacamole holds such a special place in our hearts and I'm so excited to be sharing it with you.
 It's fun, colorful, and unexpected.
-You can make a small batch for two, or an absurdly large batch for a party, using whatever tropical fruits you love best.
-Just remember to serve it with lots of salty tortilla chips or plantain chips for dipping!
+You can make a small batch for date night or a double batch for a party, and you can use whatever tropical fruits you love best.
+It can be as simple or as over-the-top as you desire.

 As you enjoy this tropical riff on guac, imagine you're sitting on the beach.
 Are you sipping some Mai Tais?
-Maybe feeling the warm sun on your face, or watching a colorful sunset?
-Are there dolphins frolicking in the waves, or maybe a Hawaiian monk seal or sea turtle snoozing on the beach?
-This dish will help take you there, even if it's just in your imagination.
+Maybe feeling the warm sun on your face or watching a colorful sunset?
+Are there dolphins frolicking in the waves, or maybe a Hawaiian monk seal or sea turtle sleeping on the beach?
+This Hawaiian guacamole will help take you there, even if it's just in your imagination.

 Share It!